Scots Guards: Since 1948 and Batang Kali massacre

 During the Falklands War in 1982 the main force of the Scots Guards began its advance on the western side of Mount Tumbledown.
-During the course of the battle in the early hours of 14 June 1982, men of the 2nd Battalion 'wearing berets instead of helmets' launched a bayonet charge on the redoubtable Argentinian defenders which resulted in bitter and bloody fighting, and was one of the last bayonet charges by the British Army.
+During the course of the battle in the early hours of 14 June 1982, men of the 2nd Battalion "wearing berets instead of helmets" launched a bayonet charge on the redoubtable Argentinian defenders, which resulted in bitter and bloody fighting, and was one of the last bayonet charges by the British Army.

 In 2004, the 1st Battalion deployed to Iraq on a 6-month posting as part of 4th Armoured Brigade.
-The 4th Brigade relieved 1st Mechanised Brigade, and joined the Multi-National Division (South East) that was under British command.
+The 4th Brigade relieved the 1st Mechanised Brigade, and joined the Multi-National Division (South East) that was under British command.

 In 2021, the 1st Battalion moved to Somme Barracks, Catterick Garrison as part of the Army 2020 Refine reforms.

 On 1 May 2022 (delayed from the originally intended 1 April 2022), soldiers in A (The London Scottish) Company, the London Regiment transferred to foot guards regiments and the company became G (Messines) Company, Scots Guards, 1st Battalion London Guards.

 Traditions and affiliations

 The Scots Guards and other Guards regiments have a long-standing connection to the Parachute Regiment.
 Guardsmen who have completed the P company selection course are transferred into the Guards Parachute Platoon, which is part of 3rd Battalion, Parachute Regiment.
 This continues the lineage of the No. 1 (Guards) Independent Parachute Company, who were the original Pathfinder Group of the 16th Parachute Brigade.

 The Scots Guards is ranked as the third regiment in the Guards Division.
 As such, Scots Guardsmen can be recognized by having the buttons on their tunics spaced in threes.
+They also do not wear hackles (plumes) in their bearskins, unlike the other Foot Guards.